AI Summary of Peer-Reviewed Research

 Research area:Social psychologyApplied PsychologyPsychological Well-being and Life Satisfaction

-What the researchers tested: The researchers tested four hypotheses about how views of the economy moderate the link between financial strain and powerlessness.
-They used two nationally representative samples of workers collected in late 2023: 2,466 American workers and 2,501 Canadian workers.
+The researchers tested four hypotheses about how perceptions of the economy moderate the link between financial strain and powerlessness.
+They used two nationally representative samples of workers collected in late 2023: 2,466 Americans and 2,501 Canadians.

 Key points

-• The study found support for the meritocratic attribution hypothesis in both the United States and Canada.
+• The study analyzed nationally representative samples of workers in the United States and Canada.

-• Financial strain was associated with more powerlessness when workers perceived the economy as good.
+• Financial strain was more strongly linked to powerlessness among people who perceived the economy as good.

 Disclosure